OpenDroneMap/docs/README.md

 After running `source venv/bin/activate` there should be some indication that the Python virtual environment is active (see the `(venv)` that appears at the start of terminal prompt in the screengrab below). **Note:** The next time you can `cd` into the docs folder and just run `source venv/bin/activate`.
 There should be no need to rerun the `pip install` and `virtualenv` commands.

+Note: If you've installed `sphinx` on your system, you may run into issues with commands using that version instead of the version inside your virtualenv.

 ![](https://raw.githubusercontent.com/OpenDroneMap/docs/publish/source/readme-img/terminal_venv.png)

 Then if there are no errors, run: